aurule/npc/docs/customization/campaigns.rst

 ..
 Campaign settings

+.. _cust_campaign:

 Configuring Campaigns
 =====================

 Campaigns are configured using the :file:`settings.yaml` file in the campaign's :file:`.npc/` directory.
 All of the campaign settings are under the ``campaign`` key.

-:name: The campaign's name
+:name: :octicon:`note` The campaign's name
-:system: The game system the campaign uses
+:system: :octicon:`note` The game system the campaign uses
-:desc: A long-form description of the campaign
+:desc: :octicon:`book` A long-form description of the campaign
-:characters: An object that defines where characters are stored and displayed
+:characters: :octicon:`code-square` An object that defines where characters are stored and displayed
-:plot: An object that defines how plot files are stored
+:plot: :octicon:`code-square` An object that defines how plot files are stored
-:session: Object that defines how session files are stored
+:session: :octicon:`code-square` Object that defines how session files are stored
-:create_on_init: List of additional folder names to create for every new campaign
+:create_on_init: :octicon:`list-ordered` List of additional folder names to create for every new campaign

+.. _cust_campaign_new:

 New Campaigns
 -------------